-Valuation Date (VD) June 30, 2020

-Measurement Date (MD) June 30, 2021

-Measurement Period (MP) July 1, 2020 to

-June 30, 2021
+2023 2022 Valuation Date (VD) June 30, 2021 June 30, 2020 Measurement Date (MD) June 30, 2022 June 30, 2021 Measurement Period (MP) July 1, 2021 to July 1, 2020 to June 30, 2022 June 30, 2021

 Net Other Post-Employment Benefits (OPEB) Liability - For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of RWA's plan (OPEB Plan) and additions to/deductions from the OPEB Plan's fiduciary net position have been determined on the same basis.
 For this purpose, benefit payments are recognized when currently due and payable in accordance with the benefit terms.
 Investments are reported at fair value.
 Generally accepted accounting principles require that the reported results must pertain to liability and asset information within certain defined timeframes.
 For this report, the following timeframes are used: